Math 100: Problem Solving

 Putnam information.

-classes.
-Freshmen and transfer students who have some experience in
+division math classes.
+Freshmen and transfer students who have some experience in math

-math contests are welcome to enroll.
-To help you decide if the course
+contests are welcome to enroll.
+You may self-judge if the course is suitable for you by

 Topics: MATH 100 is a course in problem solving.
 The problems